 It is hope he method will be popular among those wishing to access porn online without having to hand over personal details to X-rated sites.

-viewers, but it maybe will test the BBFC's pragmatism to accept the most workable and safest solution for adults which is not quite fully guaranteed to protect children.
-Pragmatism is required as the scheme has the technical drawback of
+but it maybe will test the BBFC's pragmatism to accept the most workable and safest solution for adults which is not quite fully guaranteed to protect children.
+Pragmatism is required as the scheme has the technical drawback of having no further

 We outlined over twenty risks from Age Verification technologies.
 We pointed out that Age Verification contains a set of overlapping problems.
 You can read our list below.
 We may have missed some: if so, do let us know.